mblakew/lounge-lizard/Teams.md

 With Teams and the Graph API, a code snippet is also included in a message's attachments collection but it is a link to another API call that must be made to retrieve the contents.

+* **Formatting in messages:** MS Teams and the Graph API support formatting in messages using html.
+Currently, Loung Lizard uses a rich text editor to compose messages but converts formatting into markdown when sending.
+The application needs to be updated to convert the markdown to html.
+This may be relatively straightforward as the underlying issue appears to be that when the rich text editor was implemented, the UI code was made responsible for converting the editor's html to markdown and this conversion simply needs to be pushed down to a Slack-specific class.

+* **Mentions:** The mechanism employed by MS Teams and the Graph API for sending mentions in a message is considerably more complex than the mechanism employed by Slack.
+In Slack, mentions are sent as specially-formatted text embedded in the message itself.
+In
+MS Teams, on the other hand, there are two components to sending mentions.
+The first is a special html-like tag in the message body.
+The second component is an object that is added to the message's mentions collection which contains information about the person, team, or channel being mentioned.
+The best way to see how the message must be formatted is to send one or more messages using the
+MS Teams web or desktop app, use Postman to invoke the Graph API to get the message that was sent, and inspect the response.

 * **Team icon:** It is possible to get use the Graph API to get a photo/icon for a team but Microsoft's model for doing this is quite different than Slack's model.
 With Slack, the team's icon is openly available via unauthenticated http GET.
 As a result, the Lounge Lizard code that retrieves the icon is embedded in the UI code and is unaware of the chat service classes.
 With the